DigitalLiteracyProject/dlp-comp/README.md

 ```

 If something goes wrong, you might have missed a prior step.
 Go back and try again!

+#### Editing your app
+The app looks good, but, as you might imagine, you need to insert your name!

 Open up your app in Atom: